Forgotten Realms: Religion

 Religion plays a large part in the Forgotten Realms, with deities and their followers being an integral part of the world.
 Deities interact directly in mortal affairs, answer prayers, and have their own personal agendas.
-All deities must have worshipers to survive, and all mortals must worship a patron deity to secure a good afterlife.
+All deities must have worshippers to survive, and all mortals must worship a patron deity to secure a good afterlife.
 A huge number of diverse deities exist within several polytheistic pantheons; a large number of supplements have documented many of them, some in more detail than others.
 Greenwood created a pantheon of gods for his home Dungeons & Dragons game, in his Forgotten Realms world, which were introduced in his article "Down-to-earth divinity" from Dragon #54 (October 1981).

 When the Forgotten Realms was published as a setting in 1987, the pantheon added Waukeen, the goddess of trade, money, and wealth, who was created by one of Jeff Grubb's players, and added to the Forgotten Realms by Grubb.
 Tyche was replaced with Tymora, and the elemental lords from Melniboné were replaced by Akadi, Grumbar, Istishia, and Kossuth.

 Much of the history of the Forgotten Realms detailed in novels and source books concerns the actions of various deities and The Chosen (mortal representatives with a portion of their deities' power) such as Elminster, Fzoul Chembryl, Midnight (who later became the new embodiment of the goddess of magic, Mystra), and the Seven Sisters.
 Above all other deities is Ao, the Overlord, who does not sanction worshipers and distances himself from mortals.
 He is single-handedly responsible for the Time of Troubles, or Godswar, as seen in The Avatar Trilogy.